Government majors are required to take ten courses in their major: four introductory courses and six electives. The required introductory courses are:

 Students who minor in government must take the four introductory courses of the Government major and any two electives.
 Students can receive credit for no more than one course taken outside of the department to the minor.
 Transfer students may receive credit for up to two political science courses taken at another college or university.

 For more information about the requirements for a major or minor in Government, please see the Undergraduate Program Handbook.

 Please see the Government Honors Program for information about the specific requirements for honor students.

 Still have questions?
 Need a signature for your major declaration, study abroad, or transfer credit forms?
-Please talk to either of our Directors of Undergraduate Studies - Professor James Lengle and Professor Matthew Carnes.
+Please talk to our Director of Undergraduate Studies.